KateDeLaWion/redux-bonappetit/README.md

 The purpose of the project:
 I am often tired of thinking what I should eat.
 Instead of racking my brain, which I should use for coding, I decided to make this app to suggest to me what to eat and provide me recipes so I can make delicious food.

-The end user for this program: can use some suggestions of food choice.
-The recipes are good for end users who enjoy cooking.
+The target end user for this program is someone who is interested in saving time on seleciing his or her kind of food or meal.
+He or she can also learn some good recipes and cooking skills from this app.

 My app is deployed in Firebase.
 Url is https://bonappetit-kw.firebaseapp.com